-2. DISADVANTAGED UNINCORPORATED COMMU INITIES s The location and characteristics of any disadvantaged unincorporated communities within or contiguous io i he sphere of influence.
+The location and characteristics of any disadvantaged unincorporated communities within or contiguous to the sphere of influence.

 YES MAYBE NO a) Does the subject agency provide public services related to sewers, municipal and industrial water, or structural fire protection? $\boxtimes$ b) If yes, are there any "inhabited unincorporated communities" (per adopted Commission policy) within or adjacent to the subject agency's sphere of influence that are considered "disadvantaged" (80% or less of the statewide median household income) that do not already have access to public water, sewer and structural fire protection (if "no", this question may be skipped)? c) If "yes" to both a) and b), it is feasible for the agency to be reorganized such that it can extend service to the disadvantaged unincorporated community (if "no" to either a) or b), this question may be skipped)?

-Disc cussion: a-c) The subject District provides cemetery services and therefore does r not trigger the provisions of SB 244.
-Disa dvantaged Unincorporated Communities MSR Determination alrea Knights Landing is considered a disadvantaged unincorporated community and the cemetery district already provides services to this community.
+a-c) The subject District provides cemetery services and therefore does not trigger the provisions of SB 244.

+Knights Landing is considered a disadvantaged unincorporated community and the cemetery district already provides services to this community.
 Regardless, cemetery services do not trigger the provisions of SB 244.

-3. CAPACITY AND ADEQUACY OF PUBLIC FACILITIES AND SERVICES def stru Present and planned capacity of public facilities, adequacy of public services, and infrastructure needs or deficiencies including needs or deficiencies related to sewers, municipal and industrial water, and structural fire protection in any disadvantaged, unincorporated communities within or contiguous to the sphere of influence.
-YES MAYBE NO a) Are there any deficiencies in agency capacity to meet service needs of existing development within its existing territory? $\boxtimes$ b) Are there any issues regarding the agency's capacity to meet the service demand of reasonably foreseeable future growth? $\boxtimes$ c) Are there any concerns regarding public services provided by the agency being considered adequate? d) Are there any significant infrastructure needs or deficiencies to be addressed for which the agency has not yet appropriately planned? $\boxtimes$ e) Are there changes in state regulations on the horizon that will require significant facility and/or infrastructure upgrades? $\boxtimes$ f) Are there any service needs or deficiencies for disadvantaged unincorporated communities related to sewers, municipal and industrial water, and structural fire protection within or contiguous to the agency's sphere of influence? $\boxtimes$
+Present and planned capacity of public facilities, adequacy of public services, and infrastructure needs or deficiencies including needs or deficiencies related to sewers, municipal and industrial water, and structural fire protection in any disadvantaged, unincorporated communities within or contiguous to the sphere of influence.

+YES MAYBE NO Are there any deficiencies in agency capacity to me needs of existing development within its existing ter $\boxtimes$ b) Are there any issues regarding the agency's capacity to meet the service demand of reasonably foreseeable future growth? c) Are there any concerns regarding public services provided by the agency being considered adequate? $\boxtimes$ d) Are there any significant infrastructure needs or deficiencies to be addressed for which the agency has not yet appropriately planned? e) Are there changes in state regulations on the horizon that will require significant facility and/or infrastructure upgrades? f) Are there any service needs or deficiencies for disadvantaged unincorporated communities related to sewers, municipal and industrial water, and structural fire protection within or contiguous to the agency's sphere of influence?

-Yolo LAFCo Municipal Service Review/Sphere of Influence Study Yolo Cemetery Districts
+Yolo LAFCo Municipal Service Review/Sphere of Influence Study Yolo Public Cemetery Districts